-High Country Meadows Trail is a 9.2 mile moderately trafficked out and back trail located near Arnold, CA that features beautiful wild flowers and is rated as moderate.
+High Country Meadows Trail is a 9.2 mile moderately trafficked out and back trail located near Arnold, California that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Horses are also able to use this trail.

 Hike along a section of the Upper Mokelumne River Canyon segment of the Mokelumne Coast to Crest Trail This is a lovely day hike with wildflower viewing in mid to late summer and fall colors in late fall.
 Unlike our lower altitude trails in the Camanche-Pardee segment, this trail, at 7200', is buried under mounds of snow in the winter.
 A nice 9.2 mile round trip is in store for you, with a couple challenging ridges to conquer.
 A less challenging option is a meadow meander, offering plenty to occupy an explorer, a family with children, or birdwatcher.
 Accessible by car at trailheads on both ends; Bear Trap Basin and Corral Hollow.
 Caution: Corral Hollow includes a steep but gradual 300+' ascent, and both trailheads are inaccessible based on adverse weather.
 Check with USFS Calaveras Ranger Station in Hathaway Pines for status.
 The Mokelumne Coast to Crest Trail is a 300+ mile, non-motorized multi-use trail bisecting California, roughly following the Mokelumne River from one end at the Pacific Ocean near Martinez to its headwaters at the Sierra Crest.
 There are five segments.
 The MCCT is about 50% complete, with more trail added each year.
 The MCCT is also one of twenty seven official California State Parks trail corridors that form a statewide trail system linking mountain, valley and coastal communities to recreational, cultural and natural resources throughout the state.
 The High Country Meadows Trail is in the Stanislaus National Forest.